-Up to the present, there are four known fining decisions by the Authority which have been triggered by leniency applications:
+Up to the present, the following fining decisions by the Authority are known to have been triggered by leniency applications:

-- the "Catering Cartel", the investigation of which was triggered by an individual leniency application presented in 2007 by a former director of one of the cartelists, who benefited from full immunity while his employer and remaining cartel members and respective directors were all fined.
+- the "Catering Cartel", the investigation of which was triggered by an individual leniency application presented in 2007 by a former director of one of the cartelists, who benefitted from full immunity while his employer and remaining cartel members and respective directors were all fined.
 After a court annulment of the initial fining decision (2009) on procedural grounds and its replacement in 2012 by a second (new) fining decision (only partially upheld on appeal), the Appellate Court of Lisbon declared, in March 2015, the dismissal of the whole administrative procedure due to time limitations; - the "Commercial Forms Cartel" (2012), which resulted in a total fine of €1,797,978.51 imposed upon three of the four companies involved and their respective directors, amounts which were significantly reduced on appeal (to a total of approximately €459,300) as the court decided to apply to the case the more favourable regime of the current Act in terms of fine calculation (see question 7.1); - the "Polyurethane Foam Cartel" (2013), which resulted in a total fine of €993,000 imposed upon two of the three companies involved and their respective directors.
-The two companies sanctioned benefited from a further fine reduction as they agreed to a settlement during the second stage of the investigation (see question 6.1); - the "Pre-Fabricated Modules Cartel" (2015), which resulted in a total fine of €831,810, imposed upon four of the five companies involved.
-The fine reductions granted resulted not

-- only in leniency reductions but also in reductions resulting from the settlement procedure; and - the "Office Consumables Cartel" (2016), which resulted in a fine of €440,000 imposed upon one cartel participant who applied for leniency and settled and an initial fine of €160,000 imposed upon another company who did not settle and reduced on appeal to €50,000 (this decision was confirmed on appeal by the Appellate Court of Lisbon).
+The two companies sanctioned benefitted from a further fine reduction as they agreed to a settlement during the second stage of the investigation (see question 6.1); - the "Pre-Fabricated Modules Cartel" (2015), which resulted in a total fine of €831,810, imposed upon four of the five companies involved.
+The fine reductions granted resulted not only in leniency reductions but also in reductions resulting from the settlement procedure; - the "Office Consumables Cartel" (2016), which resulted in a fine of €440,000 imposed upon one cartel participant who applied for leniency and settled and an initial fine of €160,000 imposed upon another company who did not settle and reduced on appeal to €50,000 (this decision was confirmed on appeal by the Appellate Court of Lisbon); and - the "Insurance Cartel", an investigation which was initiated in 2017 and which resulted in a fine of €12 million imposed upon two companies who settled and a fine of approximately €42 million imposed upon the remaining companies and individuals who did not settle (the latter fining decisions still subject to appeal) closed against part of the companies involved due to settlement (€12 million) while it continued and is currently ongoing against the remaining companies who did not settle.